Luigi's Mansion: Dark Moon: Development

-Leading up to their involvement with Dark Moon, Next Level Games had worked with Kensuke Tanabe and his development team to release several sports video games, including Super Mario Strikers, its sequel, and Punch-Out!!, works that spanned from 2005 to 2009 and two video game consoles: the Nintendo GameCube and Nintendo Wii.
+Leading up to their involvement with Dark Moon, Next Level Games had worked with Kensuke Tanabe and his development team to release several sports video games, including Super Mario Strikers, its sequel, and Punch-Out!!, works that spanned from 2005 to 2009 and two video game consoles: GameCube and Wii.
 Prior to the development of Dark Moon Next Level Games was occupied with another undisclosed Nintendo-related project, which later was revealed to be a Metroid title with gameplay similar to the arcade game Gauntlet; the project was in its prototype phase and they planned on presenting the prototype in a video conference meeting.
-At the meeting, however, followed up by a "something like a drumroll", Kensuke Tanabe revealed they would instead be working on Dark Moon.
+At the meeting, however, followed up by "something like a drumroll", Tanabe revealed they would instead be working on Dark Moon.
 According to York, everyone on the staff was excited about the change of plans, more so York, who was looking forward to making music for a non sports game title.
 Development officially began in 2009 and pre-dated the announcement of the Nintendo 3DS in 2010, meaning they were unaware of the hardware they were making the game for.
 During the conference, they were informed of the failed attempt to make Luigi's Mansion 3D in 2002, so they assumed the new hardware had something to do with 3D and designed a demo after a dollhouse concept, coincidentally similar to that of the one made for Luigi's Mansion.